sanchitdilipjain/serverless-kubernetes-fargate/docs/index.md

     <img src="images/image4.png" class="inline"/>

 - Deploy Application Load Balancer on AWS Fargate
-  - In this step, we will provision the AWS ALB Ingress controller to allow external traffic accessibility for our application
+  - In this step, we will provide the AWS ALB Ingress controller to allow external traffic accessibility for our application
-    - First we will deploy rbac_role manifest and it will grant required permissions to the ALB ingress controller to interact with the cluster we deployed.
+    - First, we will deploy the rbac_role manifest and it will grant required permissions to the ALB ingress controller to interact with the cluster we deployed.

           kubectl apply -f rbac-role.yaml
      <img src="images/image5.png" class="inline"/>

-    - Next we need to deploy ALB ingress controller but before that we need to edit and update few details in the alb-ingress-controller.yaml file
+    - Next, we need to deploy the ALB ingress controller but before that, we need to edit and update few details in the alb-ingress-controller.yaml file
         - cluster-name: name of the EKS cluster<br>
         - vpc-id: VPC ID of the EKS cluster
         - aws-region: The region for your EKS cluster<br>
         - AWS_ACCESS_KEY_ID: The AWS access key id that ALB controller can use to communicate with AWS<br>
         - AWS_SECRET_ACCESS_KEY: The AWS secret access key id that ALB controller can use to communicate with AWS<br>
         Note: for a production setup, it is recommended to use a project like kube2iam for providing IAM Access <br>
-     - Now we will deploy ALB ingress controller that will create an Ingress Controller which uses ALB
+     - Now we will deploy the ALB ingress controller that will create an Ingress Controller that uses ALB

             kubectl apply -f alb-ingress-controller.yaml
        <img src="images/image6.png" class="inline"/>